ietf-wg-scone/scone/draft-ietf-scone-protocol.md

 A network element detects a SCONE packet by observing that a packet has a QUIC long header and one of the SCONE protocol versions (0x6f7dc0fd or 0xef7dc0fd).

-A network element then conditionally replaces the Version field and the Rate Signal field with values of its choosing.
+A network element then conditionally replaces the most significant bit of the Version field and the Rate Signal High Bits field with values of its choosing.

 A network element might receive a packet that already includes a rate signal.
 The network element replaces the rate signal if it wishes to signal a lower